 - HMB: Prevents overtraining and muscle waste*

-- Betaine Anhydrous: Shown to improve body composition, and help with muscle growth+fat loss.
+- Betaine Anhydrous: Shown to improve body composition,* and help with muscle growth+fat loss when combined with exercise.*

 - Taurine: Helps to regulate hydration,* directing hydrating nutrients to wherever they’re most needed at any given time,* while also regulating fat molecules for improved energy production.*